vikbhatt/fpss-notes/fpps/week1/week1_1.md

 - no for loops (instead recursion or map)
 - no imperative control structures

+Here I need to define precisely side effects.
+In order to understand the side effects in context of programming, wee need to define referential transparency.
+But for now think of any of the following:

+- Modifying a variable or data structure in place.
+- I/O operation

+For an imperative programmer, it would look like functional programming is impossible to adapt for every scenario, considering the restrictions of immutability and no side effects only pure functions.
+But[^2]

+> Functional programming is a restriction on how we write a program but not on what the program can express.

+Functional programming style would imply use of pure functions(no side effects).
+How do we define pure functions?

+Referential transparency and Pure Functions[^2]
+:  An expression $e$ is referential transparent means for all programs $p$, all occurrences of expression $e$ can be replaced by the result of $e$ without effecting the meaning of $p$.
+A function $f$ is pure, if the expression $f(x)$ is referentially transparent for all referential transparent $x$.

+We can reason about the program evaluation when referential transparency(RT) holds true for every expression (called substitution model).
+We can conceptualize computation as you would with an algebraic equation by substituting the expression with the evaluated result of the expression.

 In wider sense:
 - functions are first class citizens
 - function as values, return parameters, and composable methods to construct functions